ONESAMPLE Subcommand (NPTESTS command)

 -

-sets the cut point at the average of the minimum and maximum values.
+CUTPOINTdefines values that are equal to or less than the cut point as "success".MIDPOINTsets the cut point at the average of the minimum and maximum values.
 Alternatively, specify a value for the cut point.
-The default isMIDPOINT
+The default isMIDPOINT.

 CLOPPERPEARSON.
 Exact interval based on the cumulative binomial distribution.